 This is a classic apron style, but not one we’ve done before here at S4H.
 The traditional smock styling means you have coverage both front and back with side ties that allow the apron to fit a wide range of body types.
-We used the adorable Tula Pink HomeMade fabric collection to give our sample a fabulous sewing theme.
-Bonus: matching HomeMade jacquard ribbons from Renaissance Ribbons to accent the yoke and pocket.
+We originally used the adorable Tula Pink HomeMade fabric collection to give our sample a fabulous sewing theme, adding the matching HomeMade jacquard ribbons from Renaissance Ribbons to accent the yoke and pocket.

 This apron is sponsored by our friends at Janome America as an example of a fun and functional project that can be sewn on any machine.
 One of the reasons Sew4Home is an Exclusive Janome Studio is our confidence in the quality and reliability of the Janome line from their entry level models all they way to the top-of-the-line.
 You can always count on power and precision to get the job done.